twobulls/github_actions/README.md

 # GitHub Actions
 Have you heard the saying “releases should be boring”?
 This is the unofficial motto of Continuous Integration and Continuous Deployment (CI/CD).
 GitHub Actions, announced at the 2018 GitHub Universe Conference, aims to bring boring releases to _all_ users in the GitHub Ecosystem.
-Today we’ll cover some of the core ideas that Actions uses to accomplish this.
-Then we’ll build and deploy a serverless API using AWS, the Serverless Framework, and GitHub Actions.
+Today we’ll cover why GitHub Actions is an important development in social coding.
+Next, we'll look the core concepts that Actions uses to create an automation system.
+Lastly, we’ll build and deploy a serverless API using AWS, the Serverless Framework, and GitHub Actions.
+Note that the following prerequisites are required to complete the tutorial:

+- An AWS Account (set up Free Tier Access Here) [AWS Free Tier](https://aws.amazon.com/free/)
+- An AWS IAM User with Programmatic Access (see [here](https://github.com/serverless/serverless/issues/1439) for a good starter IAM Policy and note that you should always follow the Principle of Least Privilege when setting up an IAM User)
+- The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` of the user above.
+- GitHub Account enrolled in the [GitHub Actions Beta](https://github.com/features/actions)
+- Clone or fork of the repo https://github.com/twobulls/github_actions

 ## Social Coding
 Social coding is a software development practice centered around the belief that community and collaboration build the best software.
 There are numerous examples of social coding, including GitHub, open source software in general, and package managers like npm.
 Social coding allows builders to share effort and to work collaboratively on software.
 GitHub Actions is an important step forward in social coding because it introduces a feasible way to share automation.